vogelito/glacierprotocol/_docs/key-generation/transfer-to-paper.md

     adhesive to seal it.
     5. **Immediately** put the <span class="danger">Cold Storage Information Packet</span>
     in the safest possible location in your home or office that is immediately accessible.
     6. No, really.
 Like right now.
-That's basically one of the kys to a huge pile of cash you have just sitting there in envelopes on your desk.
+That's basically one of the keys to a huge pile of cash you have just sitting there in envelopes on your desk.
 11. Hardware storage
     1. Put tamper-resistant seals on the ends of all USB drives.